-- The negligence or wrongful act actually caused the person’s death.
+- The negligence or wrongful act was the cause the person’s death.

 - A representative of the deceased’s estate or the deceased’s next of kin must bring the lawsuit.

 When a wrongful death lawsuit is filed, the survivors are the plaintiff(s).
 The decedent is the person who has died, and the defendant is the person or entity named as responsible for the death.
-The representative filing the claim (usually the executor or next of kin) will file on behalf of the survivors who have suffered because of the death of the decedent.
-These survivors can include:
+The representative filing the claim (usually the executor or next of kin) will file the lawsuit on behalf of the survivors who have suffered because of the death of the decedent.
+These survivors can include the following:

 - Immediate Family Members: This includes spouses, children, and parents of children not yet married.